-Please note where an objection to valuation or land use is lodged in the 2019-2020 rating year results in a change of valuation (either increase or decrease) the rates will be recalculated.
+Please note where an objection to valuation or land use is lodged in the 2023-2024 rating year results in a change of valuation (either increase or decrease) the rates will be recalculated.

 It is also important to note that the lodgement of an objection does not change the due date or amount for payment of rates.
-If an objection is upheld, any refund (or additional charge) will appear on the next quarterly rate notice and advice on notification.
+If an objection is upheld, any refund (or additional charge) will appear on the next quarterly rate notice and the impacted ratepayer notified when proceeded by Council.